ably77/gloo-mesh-singlecluster-argocd/README.md

 Now, lets deploy the Istio control plane:

-Get the Hub value from the [Solo support page for Istio Solo images](https://support.solo.io/hc/en-us/articles/4414409064596).
+Reminder if you want a specific version of Istio or to use the officially supported images provided by Solo.io, get the Hub value from the [Solo support page for Istio Solo images](https://support.solo.io/hc/en-us/articles/4414409064596).
 The value is present within the `Solo.io Istio Versioning Repo key` section

+Otherwise, we can use the `1.19.3` Istio image provided in our Solo Workshops
 ```bash
 export HUB=us-docker.pkg.dev/gloo-mesh/istio-workshops
 ```